ifm/ifm3d-ros/doc/building.md

 installed.
 For purposes of this document, we will assume that we will install our ROS packages at `~/ros`.
 For convenience, we add the following to our `~/.bashrc`:

+NOTE: Below we assume `kinetic`.
+Adapting to `melodic` is left as an exercise for the reader.

 ```
 if [ -f /opt/ros/kinetic/setup.bash ]; then